lgp171188/launchpad/doc/explanation/charms.rst

 case, ``pamola.internal``, ``6432``, and ``launchpad_qastaging``
 respectively) should match those of other entries in ``db_connections``.

+The configuration for the ``pgbouncer`` connection pooler must also be updated to match, which currently requires help from IS.
+On ``pamola.internal``, IS should take the relevant username/password pair from the ``deploy-secrets`` file above and add it to ``/etc/pgbouncer/userlist.txt``.

 Staging works similarly with the obvious substitutions of ``staging`` for ``qastaging``.
 The qastaging and staging environments currently share a ``pgbouncer``; as a result, while the user still has to be created on both